alexandrebarachant/decoding-brain-challenge-2016/README.md

 ## Foreword
 There is some general ideas I followed to build my models for this challenge.
 I will develop them here.

 - **Subject specific training**.
 Due to the difference in electrode implantation as well as the subject specificities of the brain patterns, the best solution was to train models independently on each subjects.
 While it was possible to fine-tune each model for each subjects, i choose not to do it, for the sake of scalability.
-The models and their hyper-parameters are common for each patient, but they are trained independently.
+The models and their hyper-parameters are common for all patients, but they are trained independently on each of them.

 - **No Preprocessing**.
 Biosignal analysis is generally heavy in preprocessing.
 Common Average Reference (CAR), notch filters and Baseline correction are one of these common steps that are blindly applied in the majority of the literature.
 Due to the trials of test data being shuffled, i was reluctant to use continuous filtering, and filtering epoched data is generally sub-optimal (Even more in this case where the end of the epoch was still containing useful information).
 As a consequence, I benchmarked the use of different preprocessing methods with my pipeline and found that none of them where improving my local validation.
 Therefore, I chose not to apply any preprocessing of the data and directly feed the raw signal to my models.